hvge/spayd-sdk-ios/README.md

 SmartPaymentReader * reader = [[SmartPaymentReader alloc] initWithConfiguration:conf]
 SmartPaymentCZ * payment = [reader createPaymentFromCode:yourQRCode];
 if (!payment) {
 	// well, something is wrong.
-You can display general warning, like "This is not QR code with payment"
-	// or inspect error in reader.error property.
+In this case you can inspect error in reader.error property.
 }
 ```

-# Library Features

-## Already implemented features

-* Parsing and full validation of SPD code
-* Full IBAN validation
-* Czech account number validation
-* Czech model object for payment

-## Missing features

-* SmartPaymentWriter class is not implemented yet
-* CRC32 validation
-* Make easy to plug-in library for both simulator & devide platform
+### Note about configurations

+The **SmartPaymentConfiguration** class holds information typical for domestic payments, like default currency code and time zone, valid for your country.
+The default currency code is used only when QR code doesn't contain CC attribute.
+The configuration also keeps configuration for **SmartPayment** and **SmartPaymentAccount** model classes.